Ethics Codes On Confidentiality In Psychotherapy and Counseling

 f.
 REASONABLE PRECAUTIONS.
 Rehabilitation counselors take reasonable precautions to protect the confidentiality of clients in the event of disaster or termination of practice, incapacity, or death of the rehabilitation counselor.

-National Association of Social Workers Code of Ethics (revised 2008)
+National Association of Social Workers Code of Ethics (2017)

 1.01 Commitment to Clients